The aftermath of flooding in the provence of Valencia in Spain.

 Social media posts linking cloud seeding to extreme weather in Spain are false.

-Cloud seeding has previously been linked to major flood events, including the Dubai floods earlier this year and the 2022 Queensland floods.
+Cloud seeding has previously been wrongly linked to major flood events, including the Dubai floods earlier this year and the 2022 Queensland floods.

 It’s a form of weather manipulation that involves introducing particles, such as silver iodide, into clouds via aircraft or ground-based generators.